joisyousef/java-k8s-cicd/README.md

 - Ensure Trivy is installed on the Jenkins server.
 - The Trivy scan is integrated into the pipeline to scan the Docker images for vulnerabilities.

-## Usage

-        - To trigger the pipeline, commit changes to the `main` branch or trigger a manual build in Jenkins.
-        - The pipeline will automatically execute all stages, from building the application to scanning the Docker image.

-        ## Contributing

-        If you'd like to contribute, please fork the repository and create a pull request.
-Issues and feature requests are welcome!

----